kujtoth/wp-snippets/README.md

 # wp-snippets
 some stuff for beginner wp builders

+like
+creating a shortcode
+or a plugin